oknozor/toml-bombadil/README.md

 ```shell script
 ❯ bombadil unlink
 ```
+# Troubleshooting

+If you get lost you can use `bombadil get {resource_name}` to see what is currently configured.
+Available resources are `dots`, `hooks`, `path`, `profiles`, `vars`, `secrets`.

+Optionally you can display resources for a profile with the `--profiles` flag.

 ## Example repositories

-If you use Bombadil please submit an issue or a PR to update this section, we will be happy to reference your dotfiles here !
+If you use Bombadil please submit an issue, or a PR to update this section, we will be happy to reference your dotfiles here !

 - [https://github.com/oknozor/dotfiles](https://github.com/oknozor/dotfiles)
 - [https://github.com/DSpeckhals/dotfiles](https://github.com/DSpeckhals/dotfiles)